-MDH has access to outpatient prescribing data from IQVIATM, Centers for Medicaid and Medicare (CMS) Medicare Part D Public Use Files, and the Minnesota All Payer Claims Database (MN APCD), and summarizes hospital antimicrobial administration data from NHSN.
-Analysis methodologies can be found later in the document.
+MDH has access to outpatient prescribing data from IQVIATM, Centers for Medicaid and Medicare (CMS) Medicare Part D Public Use Files, and the Minnesota All Payer Claims Database (MN APCD), in addition to hospital antimicrobial administration data from NHSN.
+Analysis methodologies are described at the end of this report.